An abscess is a collection of pus within the tissues of the body.

 The aim of the procedure is to drain the abscess, remove unhealthy tissues and ensure the cavity does not close to prevent abscess reformation.
 The wound is left open to heal (known as healing by secondary intention).

-- Take a sample of pus with the syringe for microscopy, culture and sensitivity (MC+S).
-This can also be done with a microbiology swab,
+- Take a sample of pus with the syringe for microscopy, culture and sensitivity (MC+S)

 Points to Remember